Desktop HTTP client

 Code-first requests, on desktop.

 Run .http files with envs, secrets, JavaScript scripts, and built-in load testing.
-History stays next to your file.
+Use the GUI, CLI, or let an AI drive it via MCP.

 macOS + Windows